 Entries must be

-Nonfiction between October 1 and
+(under the appropriate contest category) between October 1 and

-the contest in your cover letter.
+heard about the contest in the cover letter.

 Simultaneous submissions are discouraged but permissible, though